 - When I needed to communicate with my borrowers, I did it in the slowest, most tedious, most ineffective way possible.

-In short – my approach was obsolete and it made my life WAY harder than it needed to be.
+In short – my approach was obsolete, making my life WAY harder than needed.

-I was doing things the same way they were done 30 years ago, while overlooking some of the recent innovations in the finance industry that could make this process 10x easier (without any additional cost or effort from me).
+I was doing things the same way they were done 30 years ago while overlooking some recent innovations in the finance industry that could make this process 10x easier (without any additional cost or effort from me).